jpihl/jpihl.github.io/about.md

 ---

 <p class="message">
-  Hey there!
-This page is current under development.
+  Hi there!
 </p>

+This page is current under construction.